 - Current or Past Companies

 Their search feature is the quickest way to track down your ideal prospects to sift through millions of members.
-As with the different account types, having a free account does limit the number of searches you can make per month.
+As well as have your prospects search for you.
+With the different account types, having a free account does limit the number of searches you can make per month.
 But you can still make great headway here.
 If Sales Navigator is something you feel you can spare the expense for – it’s worth it!

 If you have a free account but the free search criteria just isn’t quite cutting it, there is another way to utilise the search.
 A Boolean search is a way of searching for keywords to really target the right people.